mrwebfeeder/GetOverXShield/readme.md

 ## ⚠ Disclaimer

-This software is intended for educational and legitimate use only.
+This software is intended for legitimate use only.
 Misuse for unethical or illegal purposes is strictly prohibited.